How Do I Find Out if I am the Beneficiary in a California Will?

 The death of a loved one is always a trying and emotionally devastating time.
 Perhaps your loved one who passed away told you that you would be receiving something in his or her will.
 You may be trying to find out information about your loved one’s will, only to be shut off by the family member who has the will in his or her possession.
 How can you see a copy of the will to find out if you are a beneficiary?

-Unfortunately, people rarely lodge a will with the court even though it is required.
-Obtaining a copy of your loved ones’ trust shouldn’t be difficult if you are an heir at law, meaning you would inherit under California’s intestate laws.
-However, obtaining a copy of the will or trust of your deceased family member is difficult.
+Unfortunately, people don’t always lodge a will with the court, even though it is required.
+Obtaining a copy of your loved ones’ trust shouldn’t be difficult if you are an “heir at law”, meaning you would inherit under California’s intestate laws.
+However, obtaining a copy of the will or trust of your deceased family member can be difficult.

 What Happens After Someone Files a Petition Seeking to Open Probate?

-The first step in the probate process involves filing a petition in a probate court to open probate for the decedent, the legal term for the person who passed away.
+The first step in the probate process involves filing a petition in a probate court to open probate for the “decedent” (the legal term for the person who passed away).
 Many people choose to create a trust-based estate plan these days, so their assets pass outside of the probate process.
 However, if your loved one did have a last will and testament, it will need to be lodged with a probate court.
-As a practical matter, many people have stopped lodging the will with the probate court, making it difficult for people who have a legal right to obtain a copy of the will from the court to get one.
+As a practical matter, not everyone lodges the will with the probate court, making it difficult for people who have a legal right to obtain a copy of the will from the court to get one.

 The Legal Rights of Heirs-At-Law in California

 Under California law, everyone who would be an heir at law of the decedent is entitled to certain information, including a copy of the will and trust.
 As mentioned above, an heir at law is someone who would inherit under California law if the decedent did not have a will or trust in place when he or she died.